 - 17 were in a full BN semi-reclined posture.

-During this “best” episode, the mean number of PNRs is 11.6 when the mother was in a non-BN posture, compared to 15.9 when in full BN postures.
+During this “best” episode, the mean number of PNRs was 11.6 when the mother was in a non-BN posture, compared to 15.9 when they were in full BN postures.
 “A significantly greater number of PNRs were observed, aiding latch and sustaining feeding when mothers were in full BN postures (p ≤0.0005).
 When problems occurred and mothers changed to a full BN postures, gulping and gagging was reduced, and “the baby often became the active agent controlling the feed, aided by the different types of PNRs.”

 Summing up the study